subuser-security/subuser/permissions-dot-json-file-format.md

    "description"                : "Simple universal text editor."
   ````

  * `maintainer`: This field marks who is responsible for the `permissions.json` file, and accompanying `Dockerfile`.
-It does NOT mark who is responsible for the program itself.
+It does NOT mark who is responsible for the image itself.

   Ex: